AkivaRanells/mongoose-practice/README.md

 # mongoose-practice
-Mongoose Boilerplate for MongoDB modeling
+Retrieve books by ISBN from Google books API and use Mongoose for modeling and adding to MongoDB